 Parents Who Do Not Work?

 EDS presumes that all adult family members will work to contribute to the investment of the child’s education.
 To that end, when the mother or father chooses not to work and there are no preschool children at home, or is a full or part-time student, EDS will impute an annual income for the non-working parent.
 Exceptions may be made if the parents are caring for a disabled child, parent, or grandparent, or critically ill child, parent, or grandparent.

-Use your Family Portal to submit applications and documentation online to FACTS for the 2021/2022 school year.
-By April 1, 2021, all applicants must submit 2020 W-2s and Income Tax Returns with all schedules to FACTS.
+Use your Family Portal to submit online applications and documentation online to FACTS for the 2023/2024 school year.
+By April 1, 2023, all applicants must upload 2022 W-2s and Income Tax Returns with all schedules to FACTS.

 Parents of new students should contact the Business Office early in the admissions process to discuss affordability and financial assistance.
 Application for newly enrolled students is made through your Family Portal.

 Financial assistance awards are based on need demonstrated by modeling the financial information you submit.
 EDS uses FACTS Grant & Aid, part of the RenWeb/Nelnet/FACTS family of companies, the leading company in educations support.

 Need is determined by taking into account many factors, including income, expenses, assets and liabilities of the student and the parents, as well as the number of children attending tuition-charging schools.
 College funds and student trust funds are considered assets.
 Ultimately the formula seeks to determine a family’s discretionary income — the income over which a family has a choice as to how it is spent.

 The Financial Assistance Committee does not consider elective expenses (such as secondary home ownership, club memberships and expensive automobile leases/purchases) when determining eligibility for assistance.
 Typically awards are a percentage of the demonstrated need.
 EDS reserves the right to amend awards if new information comes to light at a later date.